Drowning in data? This will help

 “Lies, damn lies, and statistics” is credited to Mark Twain, Benjamin Disraeli, and others; regardless of where it originated that sentiment can be held by a business owner drowning in data.

 First, consider what you need to learn, what you want to dig out of the data.
 You have to ask the right questions to get the answers you want.
-If you don’t collect the right data, then the exercise is pointless.
+If you don’t collect the right information, then the exercise is pointless.
 Think ‘garbage in, garbage out’, this is usually applied to computer programming, but it also fits in this case.
 Ask the wrong questions, get the wrong answers.

 “Don’t measure anything unless the data helps you make a better decision or change your actions.” – Seth Godin, Squidoo